bits-and-blooms/bloom/README.md

     binary.BigEndian.PutUint32(n1, i)
     filter.Add(n1)

-Finally, there is a method to estimate the false positive rate of a particular bloom filter for a set of size _n_:
+Finally, there is a method to estimate the false positive rate of a Bloom filter with _m_ bits and _k_ hashing functions for a set of size _n_:

-    if filter.EstimateFalsePositiveRate(1000) > 0.001
+    if bloom.EstimateFalsePositiveRate(20*n, 5, n) > 0.001 ...

-Given the particular hashing scheme, it's best to be empirical about this.
-Note that estimating the FP rate will clear the Bloom filter.
+You can use it to validate the computed m, k parameters:

+    m, k := EstimateParameters(n, fp)
+    ActualfpRate := EstimateFalsePositiveRate(m, k, n)

+or

+	f := NewWithEstimates(n, fp)
+	ActualfpRate := EstimateFalsePositiveRate(f.m, f.k, n)

+You would expect ActualfpRate to be close to the desired fp in these cases.

 Discussion here: [Bloom filter](https://groups.google.com/d/topic/golang-nuts/6MktecKi1bE/discussion)